lollek/iosynth/README.md

 By default, it starts a listening port to UDP 49161, and only has a single channel (Channel 0) with a sine wave sound.
 You can send it a string of three characters in order to make a sound, in the format CHANNEL-OCTAVE-NOTE.
-E.g. 04C will play "middle C" and 04c will play "middle c#"
+E.g. 04C will play "middle C" and 04c will play "middle c#".

+Note that it's still very much work in progress.